Woodlands South MRT station: Station details

 Commissioned as part of the Art-in-Transit programme, Kng Mian Tze's 3652 + 50 is displayed at this station.
-Consisting of geometric shapes arranged in a Penrose design, the symbols and messages in the artwork were written by 50 individuals as part of the artist's engagement with the local community.
+Consisting of geometric shapes in Penrose tiling arrangement, the symbols and messages in the artwork were written by 50 individuals as part of the artist's engagement with the local community.
 These messages and symbols were promises set by the volunteers in 2013 to work on for the subsequent 10 years.
 It was expected that by the time the station opened, the participants have moved on to a different stage of life.

 The green scheme used for the artwork along the concourse level makes reference to Singapore being a "garden city".
 Intended as a "time capsule of promises", Kng viewed our daily commute as not just merely travelling from one destination to another, but rather as part of our life's journey.
 She hoped that the public would be reminded through her work that these commutes were also their "little steps" towards achieving their personal goals.
 One challenging part of her artwork was having to combine the various illustrations and messages into a cohesive work.
 This artwork was Kng's largest public art involving the community.